Skip to content

 73. The Chat Shop

-If you want to work for The Chat Shop, you’ll need dual monitors, a lightning-fast typing speed, a strong Internet connection, and 20 to 40 hours a week of availability.
+To work for The Chat Shop, you need dual monitors, fast typing speed, a strong Internet connection, and availability for 20 to 40 hours a week.
+The company doesn’t always hire chat agents, so check back often for openings.

 75. Ginger